Here we provide suggestions, with our own biases, of how to efficiently see the natural environments of the Canary Islands.

 During our two trips to the islands we visited the same four islands.
 This wasn’t random.
 We had read about all of the islands and studied information about the flora and especially the succulent plants.
 Each island has unique plant species and different landscapes.
 However, the topography of each island is quite different.
-The islands that extend well (like Tenerife and La Palma) above the stratus cloud layer have moist laurisilva forests on their upwind side and dry-ish pine forests above.
+The islands that extend well above the stratus cloud layer (like Tenerife and La Palma) have moist laurisilva forests on their upwind side and dry-ish pine forests above.
 The lowest islands like the eastern two, Fuerteventura and Lanzarote, have no high altitude areas only a few peaks that barely reach the low cloud layer (on some days).
 Thus they lack laurisilva and pine forests.
-The islands that extend to or just above the tops of the low cloud layer like La Gomera, Gran Canaria and El Hierro, have pines and laurisilva forest to varying degrees but lack the higher altitude landscapes.
+The islands that extend to or just above the tops of the low cloud layer like La Gomera, Gran Canaria and El Hierro, have pine and laurisilva forests to varying degrees but lack the higher altitude landscapes.

 In addition to the flora considerations, the availability of good parks and trails was important.
 La Gomera has probably the best laurisilva forest and associated trails in the Parque Nacional de Garajonay.
 La Palma has perhaps the best high altitude area with trails in the Parque Nacional Caldera de Taburiente.
 Parque Nacional El Tiede has perhaps the most impressive volcanic landscapes.

 For the enjoyment of the natural history traveler, as important as the natural factors, are the logistics of getting around on each island.
 This is determined in large part by the population on each island.
 This is the reason we have not traveled to Gran Canaria.
 Gran Canaria and Tenerife have similarly large populations (almost 1 million each) and this affects the traffic on all roads on these islands.
-The lack of active volcanic landforms on Gran Canaria counted against our planning a visit to Gran Canaria; Tenerife has both.
-Small population islands like La Gomera and El Hierro have lighter traffic and uncongested towns, facilitating travel around the island.
-This led to a favorable perception of these islands, despite their lack of high altitude landscapes like Tenerife and La Palma.
+However, the lack of active volcanic landforms and laurisilva forest on Gran Canaria counted against our planning a visit to Gran Canaria.
+Small population islands like La Gomera and El Hierro have lighter traffic and uncongested towns, facilitating travel around these islands.
+This led to our decision to visit these islands, despite their lack of high altitude landscapes like Tenerife and La Palma.

 In summary, if you have only time for one island it might be Tenerife or La Palma for the diversity of environments.
-But for relaxed accommodations, easy of travel, and with excellent trails and moist environments La Gomera and El Hierro excel.
+But La Gomera and El Hierro excel for relaxed accommodations, ease of travel, and their excellent trails and moist environments.

 Where to stay

-Fortunately, for naturalists who might want to be closer to nature there are better options.
+Fortunately, there are better options for naturalists who might want to be closer to nature.
 Casas rurales – country houses, are widespread on the different islands and often much closer to where you might want to be early in the morning or late in the day.
-But selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily traveled roads.
+By selecting carefully your casa rural you can minimize driving times to some natural attractions or minimize your driving on heavily-traveled roads.

-An example to show how you can minimize traffic is worthwhile.
+An example is worthwhile to show how you can minimize traffic while visiting attractions.
 Suppose you decide to spend several days exploring the high altitude parts of El Teide National Park.
 Where should you stay to minimize the daily grind of heavy tourist traffic to this area?
 Consider the map below.

 The downside to the area around Santiago del Tiede is that it is higher in elevation (closer to 1000m, 3300 ft) and usually windy.
-There is low clouds and fog on the mountains – which is why the laurisilva forest in found here.
-The result of these conditions is that it is noticeably cooler and less sunny here – and can be cold in your accommodations!
-We stayed in a small town (Erjos) within walking distance of laurisilva trails on both of our trips and it was cooler than we preferred.
+There are low clouds and fog on the mountains – which is why the laurisilva forest is found here.
+The result of these conditions is that it is cooler and less sunny here – and can be cold in your accommodations!
+We stayed in a small town (Erjos) within walking distance of laurisilva trails on both of our trips and it was cooler (in June) than we preferred.
 But the benefits to the natural history traveler might exceed the drawbacks.

 The plus side of the resort areas, besides the amenities and warmer weather, is that there are nice areas of dry scrubland close by.